EddieTheCubeHead/Stagnum/server/README.md

 ### Running the test set

-After you have the venv setup, you can install testing requirements by running the following command:
+After you have the venv setup, you can install testing requirements by running the following command in repository root:

 ```
 pip install -r server/test_requirements.txt